ethanKletschke/ethanKletschke/README.md

 ## My Languages

-I know at least the absolute basics in:
+I have at least intermediate knowledge in:

-- C++
 - CSS
-- Fortran 90
-- [GnuCOBOL](https://gnucobol.sourceforge.io/) (A modern implementation of COBOL)
 - HTML
+- JavaScript (Node.js and web)
+- React

+And I know at least the basics of:

 - Java
-- JavaScript (Node.js)
-- JavaScript (web)
-- PHP
-- Perl
 - Python
-- React Native
-- XML
-- XSD
-- XSLT
+- C++